Assistant Staff

 The most essential criteria for Assistant Staff is that they can be sensitive and self-aware enough not to scare the wolves.

-All volunteer staff members participate in community chores: cleaning, feeding and watering wolves, and processing meat.
-All staff learn to give hour-long educational tours to visitors of all ages.
+All Assistant Staff members participate in caring for the animals: feeding and watering wolves, cleaning enclosures, and processing meat.
+They learn to give educational tours to visitors of all ages.
 For most of the summer, we focus our energy on education: teaching thousands of visitors about wolves, ecology, and sustainability.

 Assistant Staff Requirements